AlecSadler/SupermarketOS/README.md

 ```

 Try different configurations editind the config.txt file.
-At the end of the session lok the finalReport.log file whith analytics.
+At the end of the session look the finalReport.log file whith analytics.